kaitolegion/html-obfu/README.md

 # HTML obfuscat0r

-HTML obfuscat0r - Protect your web code by renaming HTML, JS, and CSS class names to randomized identifiers, making it difficult for others to reverse-engineer or steal your work.
+Pr0tect your html code by renaming HTML, JS, and CSS identifier names to randomized, making it difficult for others to reverse-engineer or steal your work.